Twl09008181/CAD/projects/Logic_Optimizer/README.md

     return ((diff)&(diff-1))==0;//diff is power of 2
 }
 ```
-With cover , we can compare two implicants without iterate all character, and fastly check.
+With cover , we can compare two implicants without iterating all character, and fastly check.